 A new mandate for employee paid leave will impact most Chicago area employers starting on January 1, 2024.
-The Paid Leave for All Workers Act (the “Act”) which was passed on January 10, 2023, will give up to 40 hours of paid leave to most employees, who can use it for any reason.
+The Paid Leave for All Workers Act (the “Act”) which was signed by Governor Pritzker on March 13, 2023, will give up to 40 hours of paid leave to most employees, who can use it for any reason.
 The changes included in the legislation are designed to provide workers with a reasonable amount of paid time off while ensuring employment security.
 There are several provisions that employers should consider in the coming months including employer responsibilities, recordkeeping, posting requirements, and penalties for non-compliance.
 To help clients, prospects, and others, Selden Fox has provided a summary of the key details below.

 Background on Illinois’ New Paid Time Off Law